-“We encourage candidates to bring their best, authentic selves to the interview — and to work,” said Ani Khachatoorian, vice president of people operations at Thrive Market, a Marina Del Rey, California-based e-commerce platform that offers home delivery of organic food and products.
+“We encourage candidates to bring their best, authentic selves to the interview — and to work,” said Ani Khachatoorian, vice president of people operations at Thrive Market.
 That applies to all candidates, be they marketing professionals, HR execs or software developers, she said.

-Her best advice: “A safe bet for anyone is well-fitting pants, dark in color, and a smart collared shirt or blouse that’s pressed and ironed,” Khachatoorian said.
-For video interviews, wearing the same thing you’d be comfortable wearing to an in-person interview, “including pants and a thoughtful top,” she said.
+For video interviews, wearing the same thing you’d be comfortable wearing to an in-person interview, “including pants and a thoughtful top,” she added.

 Here’s more interview outfit advice from tech pros and wardrobe experts.

 - Research the company’s dress code before the interview.

 - Decide on your outfit well in advance of the interview.

 - Be polished, but show off your style.

 - Be comfortable by avoiding clothes that pinch or pull.